top of page

 Take the first step towards better pelvic health today.

-If you're a man dealing with pelvic pain, urgency, or discomfort—and you feel like no one talks about this stuff—you’re not alone.
-Most pelvic health practices focus on prenatal care for women, but Dr. Treadway is one of the few experts in Texas who treats men with pelvic floor dysfunction.
+Trying to get through the workday without that nagging symptoms or pelvic pressure?
+If you're dealing with pelvic pain, sexual complaints, or elimination disruptions, you’re not alone.
+In addition, most pelvic health practices focus on women's health only, but Dr. Treadway is one of the few experts in Texas who treats men with pelvic floor dysfunction as well.

 You can expect real results in just 6–8 expert-led visits.
 No fluff.
-No yoga circles.
 Just practical, targeted treatment that works.
+Help is here and you can get started this week.